onaio/help/guides/user-accounts/_posts/2014-11-25-user-accounts.md

 ##### <a name="over-limit"></a>What happens if I try to go over the free plan limits?

 If your account is already on the free plan, you will be prevented from exceeding the free plan limits.
 For personal accounts, this means you will not be able to create more than 1 private project in your account, and you will not be able to upload more than 15 private forms.
 Private form submissions that exceed 500 for the calendar month will be blocked from being sent to the server.
-If using ODK Collect, this means you’ll see a message similar to the one below when trying to submit your form submissions.

-[insert image]

-If collecting data using Enketo webforms, the message you will see will look something like the below.

-[insert image]

-In both cases, your form submissions will be safely stored on the device (if using ODK Collect) or in the web browser (if using Enketo).
+If this happens, your form submissions will be safely stored on the device (if using ODK Collect) or in the web browser (if using Enketo).
 You can upgrade your account to be able to send the submissions, or you can wait until the beginning of the next month, when the submission count resets to zero.

 For organization accounts, you will be restricted to creating public projects if on the free plan.